Zvornik: World War II

 Ustasha troops of the fascist Independent State of Croatia occupied Zvornik, along with most of Bosnia, in April 1941.
 The town was liberated in July 1943 by the 1st Proletarian Brigade during the Battle of Zvornik.

 Bosnian war

 During the Bosnian War (1992–1995) Zvornik's Bosniak population was expelled.
 The military attack of paramilitary groups that came from Serbia on Zvornik Bosniaks commenced on 8 April 1992.
 During April 1992, many European news stations daily reported Serb armed attacks and mass killings of the Bosniak population of Zvornik and the surrounding villages.

 On 19 May 1992, combined JNA, Serb paramilitary and Arkan's Tigers took control of Zvornik and Mali Zvornik.
 The suburbs of Karakaj and Čelopek were places of prisons where hundreds of local Bosniaks were killed.
 The remaining Bosniaks and non-Serbs were relegated to concentration camps and detention facilities throughout the area.
-During the war Serb forces destroyed mosques in and around the city.
+During the war, Serb forces destroyed at least 26 mosques in and around the city.